w3c/wcag-act-rules/content/terms/accessible-name/examples-of-accessible-name.md

 ### Accessible name {#accessible-name}

-The _accessible name_ is the programmatically determined name of a user interface element that is [included in the accessibility tree](#included-in-the-accessibility-tree).
+The _accessible name_ is the programmatically determined name of a user interface element that is [included in the accessibility tree][].

 The accessible name is calculated using the [accessible name and description computation][].